SOLAR PLUS BATTERY - A COMMUNITY FIRST

 Output is sold on the spot wholesale market through a broker.

-- Pros: On average, a considerably higher revenue stream than the first two options; less negotiation required, so easier to implement quickly; battery allows sale of energy at peak price points in the late afternoon.
+- Pros: On average, a considerably higher revenue stream than the first two options; less negotiation required, so easier to implement quickly; battery allows sale of energy at peak price points in the late afternoon / evening; PPA and Retail can be considered at a later date if appropriate and financially advantageous.

-- Cons: The wholesale price changes every half hour, so revenue projections are more difficult; members do not have opportunity to purchase energy from the farm; Options 1 and 2 can be chosen at a later date.
+- Cons: The wholesale price changes every five minutes, so revenue projections are more difficult; members do not have opportunity to purchase energy from the farm;

 Get in Touch